kazimsanlav/BilLib/README.md

 ## Details
 <h3> Using  Bilkent  Library  Web  Site </h3>

    Many  applications  provide  a  personalized  usage  for  its  users.
 Also,  Bilkent  library  website  shows  users’  previous  checkouts,  holds,  and  fines  after  they  log  in  to  system.
-We  decided  to  add  log-in  option  to  provide  reminder  for  users  besides  showing  book  locations.
+It is  decided  to  add  log-in  option  to  provide  reminder  for  users  besides  showing  book  locations.
 Basically  the  application  will  search  and  find  books  using  Bilkent  library  website  (sending  query  requests  using  html  to  Bilkent  library),  then  shows  location  of  selected  book  graphically.
 Moreover,  there  will  be  a  log-in  option  on  top  of  the  application  window  and  if  users  log-in  they  can  access  their  checkouts,  holds,  fines  and  get  notification  about  due  dates  of  borrowed  books.

 <h3 >Creating  Bookshelf  Database </h3>